CtrlK

 Completeness

-Clearly answers both 'what' (monitors CT logs, detects unauthorized certs, discovers subdomains, alerts on suspicious activity) and 'when' with an explicit trigger clause: 'Activates for requests involving certificate transparency monitoring, CT log auditing, subdomain discovery via certificates, or certificate issuance alerting.'
+Clearly answers both 'what' (monitors CT logs, detects unauthorized certificates, discovers subdomains, alerts on suspicious activity) and 'when' with an explicit trigger clause: 'Activates for requests involving certificate transparency monitoring, CT log auditing, subdomain discovery via certificates, or certificate issuance alerting.'

 3 / 3